csc-training/csc-env-eff/_hands-on/example_tutorial.md

 💭 When searching the internet for instruction, pay attention that the instructions are for the same version of Singularity that you are using.
 There has been some command syntax changes etc. between the versions, so older instructions may not work with copy-paste.

 💡 Always a good idea to link [CSC documentation](https://docs.csc.fi/).

+### About Markdown

+📝 Ordered lists reset numbering if there's stuff in between.
+Options:
+- Manyally override numbering if needed with {:start:"3"}
+- Indent code blocks and they appear "under" the list item and the numbering goes on nicely